Centennial Olympic Park bombing

-The Centennial Olympic Park bombing was a domestic terrorist pipe bombing attack on Centennial Olympic Park in Atlanta, Georgia, on July 27, 1996, during the Summer Olympics.
+The Centennial Olympic Park bombing was a pipe bombing attack on Centennial Olympic Park in Atlanta, Georgia, United States, on July 27, 1996, during the Summer Olympics.
 The blast directly killed one person and injured 111 others; another person later died of a heart attack.
-It was the first of four bombings committed by Eric Rudolph.
-Security guard Richard Jewell discovered the bomb before detonation and began clearing spectators out of the park.
+It was the first of four bombings committed by Eric Rudolph in a domestic terrorist campaign against the U.S. government which he accused of championing "the ideals of global socialism" and "abortion on demand".
+Security guard Richard Jewell discovered the bomb before detonation, notified Georgia Bureau of Investigation officers, and began clearing spectators out of the park along with other security guards.

-After the bombing, Jewell was initially investigated as a suspect by the Federal Bureau of Investigation and news media aggressively focused on him as the presumed culprit when he was actually innocent.
+After the bombing, Jewell was initially investigated as a suspect by the Federal Bureau of Investigation (FBI) and news media aggressively focused on him as the presumed culprit when he was actually innocent.
 In October 1996, the FBI declared Jewell was no longer a person of interest.
 Following three more bombings in 1997 and 1998, Rudolph was identified by the FBI as the suspect.
-In 2003, Rudolph was arrested, and in 2005 he agreed to plead guilty to avoid a potential death sentence.
+In 2003, Rudolph was finally captured and arrested, and in 2005 he agreed to plead guilty to avoid a potential death sentence.
 Rudolph was sentenced to life imprisonment without parole for his crimes.

 Bombing

 Centennial Olympic Park was designed as the "town square" of the Olympics, and thousands of spectators had gathered for a late concert by the band Jack Mack and the Heart Attack.
-Sometime after midnight, Rudolph planted a green U.S. military ALICE pack (field pack) containing three pipe bombs filled with smokeless powder surrounded by 3 in masonry nails, which caused most of the human injuries, underneath a bench near the base of a concert sound tower.
+Sometime after midnight, Rudolph planted a green U.S. military ALICE pack (field pack) containing three pipe bombs filled with smokeless powder surrounded by 3 in masonry nails, which caused the death of one victim and most of the human injuries, underneath a bench near the base of a concert sound tower.
 He then left the area.

 The pack had a directed charge and could have done more damage but it was slightly moved at some point.
 It used a steel plate as a directional device.
 Investigators later tied the Sandy Springs and Otherside Lounge bombs together with this first device because all were propelled by nitroglycerin dynamite, used an alarm clock and Rubbermaid containers, and contained steel plates.

 FBI Agent David (Woody) Johnson received notice that a call to 911 was placed about 18 minutes before the bomb detonated warning that a bomb would go off at the park within 30 minutes by "a white male with an indistinguishable American accent".

 Security guard Richard Jewell discovered the bag underneath a bench and alerted Georgia Bureau of Investigation officers.
 Tom Davis, of the Georgia Bureau of Investigation, called in a bomb squad, including members of the ATF and FBI to investigate the suspicious bag, which was leaning against the 40-ft NBC sound tower.
 Jewell and other security guards began clearing the immediate area so that the bomb squad could investigate the suspicious package.
 The bomb detonated two to three minutes into the evacuation, before all spectators could leave the area.